For questions regarding visas, please consult the Harvard International Office.

 Does legal/immigration status affect eligibility?
 U.S. citizens and permanent residents of the U.S. are not eligible.
 If a candidate has legal residency in a safe country outside of the home country, assessment of risk will be made with this in mind.
 All applicants are required to disclose all countries of citizenship and/or permanent residency on nomination/application form.

 Does length of time out of the home country affect a candidate's eligibility?
-Harvard SAR may prioritize candidates who have been out of the home country for less than two years.
+Harvard SAR will prioritize candidates who have been out of the home country for less than two years.

 Must I be fluent in English in order to apply?
 Candidates must satisfy visa requirements for English language.

 Can I bring my family?
 Harvard SAR supports travel and insurance for dependents.

 Can students apply?
 Harvard SAR is not able to provide admission into degree programs and/or to accomodate persons wishing to continue their studies or training at Harvard.

 Does Harvard provide visa support?
 Yes, most fellows come to Harvard, through the Harvard SAR Program, on J-1 research-scholar visas.
 Candidates with pending asylum applications must have work authorization prior to starting a fellowship.
 For more information, visit the Harvard International Office.

 What does a Harvard SAR fellowship include?
 Fellowships include stipend, insurance & travel (for fellow and dependents), and visa support.
 Stipend amounts may vary depending on terms of host department, availability of housing, and in-kind forms of support included in the fellowship package.

 When do fellowships begin and how long do they last?
 Usually, fellowships run the course of the academic year: September 1 - June 30.

 Is Harvard SAR an academic department or fellowships institute in which fellows are appointed?
 No, depending on discipline, fellows are "hosted by," academic departments, centers, or institutes within Harvard.
-Harvard SAR selects and supports fellows and faciliates appointments in "host" departments.
+The SAR Program sselects and supports fellows and faciliates appointments in "host" departments.

 Who chooses SAR fellows?
 Selections are made by the Scholars at Risk Committee, which comprises faculty members from the Harvard community.